Bluefalcon04v/LazyReader-Project/README.md

 ### Version 1.1
 *TO Update*
-- Add actors voices
 - Add function to change Back-ground images
+- Add instruction menu
+- Add a Clear All button
+- Add Multiple voices
 - Add translastor in hindi to english and vice versa
-- Add instruction menu
-- Add a visual somrthing like siri or add a gif
+- Add a Visual something like siri or add a gif
-- Add a cleaning button
 ***

 ### Run locally